Search

 Passport control and security lines at Naha Airport

-If you’re arriving on an international flight, you’ll need to use Visit Japan Web online for your immigration clearance and customs forms.
+If you’re arriving on an international flight, I recommend using Visit Japan Web online for your immigration clearance and customs forms.
 I like to do this well in advance of my flight to be sure everything is set and reduce stress on arrival.

-The security lines at Okinawa generally move quite swiftly, although peak times can mean long lines, as with any airport.
+The security lines at Okinawa generally move quickly, although peak times can mean long lines, as with any airport.
 Good news if you’re traveling domestically, though: There’s no 3.4-ounce limit to your liquids, so you can bring drinks with you through security.

 Lounges and free Wi-Fi at Naha Airport

 Japan Airlines and ANA both have their own lounges at OKA for business class or first class passengers, along with certain frequent flyer loyalty members.
-Both of these lounges are pretty solid with a range of light refreshments, comfortable seating and power outlets.
+JAL operates the Sakura Lounge near Gate 20, and ANA has their lounge after security checkpoint B. Both of these lounges are pretty solid and have light refreshments, comfortable seating and power outlets.

-There are also two lounges run by the airport: Lounge Hana (level 1 in arrivals) and Ryurin Lounge in international departures, which is used by some other airlines as their business class lounge.
-Neither is affiliated with Priority Pass, so it’s lucky that the terminal itself is quite nice, especially before security.
+There are also two lounges run by the airport: Lounge Hana (level 1 in arrivals) and Lounge RYURIN on level 4 in international departures, which is used by some other airlines as their business class lounge.
+Neither is affiliated with Priority Pass, so it’s lucky that the terminal itself is nice, especially before security.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.